ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The system performs the following steps to ensure packet status sync from server to client to read the status of the registration packets sent:
 1. The system allows a registration officer to either sync manually or automatically based on configured frequency.
-1. The system allows the application to request using Registration packet ID and receive the Registration packet status from the server
+1. The system allows the application to request using registration packet ID and receive the registration packet status from the server
-1. The system displays the status (in progress/completed) of the operation to pull Registration packet IDs from Registration server.
+1. The system displays the status (in progress/completed) of the operation to pull registration packet IDs from registration server.

 ### 2.5 Pre-registration Data Download [**[↑]**](#table-of-content)

 #### A. Register a pre-registered individual by searching & fetching pre-registration data associated to a pre-registration ID from local system or server

-When a registration officer starts a new registration by entering a pre-registration id of an individual, the system checks if an exact match for the ID available in local database.
+When a registration officer starts a new registration by entering a pre-registration ID of an individual, the system checks if an exact match for the ID available in local database.
 1. If available, checks if an updated pre-registration packet for that ID is available on the server.
    * If available, downloads the pre-registration packet from the server and pre-populate on screen.
    * If update is not available on server, the system displays the data from local database.